JCTalbott/RicochetRicky/README.md

 # RicochetRicky
-A game where the objective is to bounce bullets off the walls a certain number of times.
+A game in which the objective is to bounce bullets off the walls a certain number of times.
 Harder than it seems.